umich-brcf-bioinf/2021-11-15-umich-rnaseq-demystified/workshop_setup/setup_instructions.md

 this setup, you will need:

 -   A Macintosh or Windows workstation connected to the internet.
--   An email invitation you to the workshop Slack workspace.
+-   An email invitation to the workshop Slack workspace.
--   An email containing your individual login and password for the shared workshop server
+-   An email titled **"RNA-Seq Demystified workshop setup"** containing your individual login and password for the shared workshop server
 -   About 10 minutes.